Back to Blog

 On mobile devices, the 'Add to Cart' button should cover the width of the screen and be easily tappable with a thumb.
 On desktop, keep it 'above the fold' (visible without scrolling) alongside the main product image.
 Consider a 'sticky' ATC button that stays visible as the user scrolls down to read reviews.

-4. Leverage Social Proof to Build Trust
+4. use Social Proof to Build Trust

 Trust is the currency of e-commerce.
 If a user lands on your site for the first time, they are naturally skeptical.
 Overcome this friction with social proof placed strategically near the purchase button.